ykhanguyen/TodoListAndTimeTrack/README.md

 ##Description##

 This is Google Chrome Extension's Todo list app.
-It keeps track of the time each task takes to finish.
+It keeps track of the time of each task.

 ##Features##